Otago University Students' Association: Membership

 Under the Education Act 1989, membership in OUSA was compulsory for students enrolled at the University of Otago.
 However, since 2011 the Government made all students' association in New Zealand voluntary membership.
-The OUSA now maintains a Service Level Agreement (SLA) with the University, which sees a proportion of the compulsory student services levy used to pay for OUSA services for students, this allows for the ongoing financial viability of the Association.
+The OUSA now maintains a service level agreement with the university, which sees a proportion of the compulsory student services levy used to pay for OUSA services for students, this allows for the ongoing financial viability of the association.

 Executive

-The Association is headed by a twelve-member executive led by the OUSA President.
-The Executive consists of the President, Administrative Vice-President, Finance and Strategy Officer, Welfare and Equity Representative, Academic Representative, Political Representative, Clubs & Societies Representative, Residential Representative, International Students' Representative, Postgraduate Students' Representative, Te Roopū Māori Tumuaki and the President of University of Otago Pacific Islands Students' Association.
-Executive meetings are held weekly or fortnightly, and are open to all members, Student General Meetings (SGMs) are held periodically throughout the year to consult with and engage the wider student body in a more formal context.
+The association is headed by a twelve-member executive led by the OUSA president.
+The executive consists of the president, administrative vice-president, finance and strategy officer, welfare and equity representative, academic representative, political representative, clubs & societies representative, residential representative, international students' representative, postgraduate students' representative, te rōpū Māori tumuaki and the president of the University of Otago Pacific Islands Students' Association.
+Executive meetings are held weekly or fortnightly, and are open to all members.
+Student general meetings are held periodically throughout the year to consult with and engage the wider student body in a more formal context.

 Elections

 Elections are held annually to select the incoming executive for the following year.
 Election weeks typically involve candidate forums for questions and debating between individuals running for office.

-In September 2008, president-elect Jo Moore was disqualified from becoming the 2009 president after a complaint she came within 20 m of a polling facility during voting was upheld.
+In September 2008, president-elect Jo Moore was disqualified from becoming the 2009 president after a complaint she came within 20 metres of a polling facility during voting.

 Student Services

 Annual Events

 The OUSA is responsible for organising the annual Orientation week events held at the beginning of the university year.
 A number of well-known artists have performed at these events including Macklemore, Tinie Tempah, Empire of the Sun, Flume and Shapeshifter.
 At the beginning of the second semester, in July, OUSA organises the equivalent Reorientation events.

 The Hyde Street party, also known as the Hyde Street Keg Party, is an annual event held in Dunedin in the first semester for students from the University of Otago and Otago Polytechnic, where many participants wear fancy dress.
-The infamous event originated in 1995, starting as a post exam celebration organised by residents.
+The event originated in 1995, starting as a post-exam celebration organised by residents.
 The first event saw roughly 3,000 people and attracted bonfires, riot police and 13 students were arrested.
 It has since become a become a regular part of the Otago University social calendar.
 Since 2013 OUSA has organised the ticket sales and the health and safety surrounding the event.

-Other regular events organised by the OUSA include market days, art week, diversity week, the Capping Show, The Dunedin Craft Beer & Food Festival and an annual Battle of the Bands competition.
+Other regular events organised by the OUSA include market days, art week, diversity week, the Capping Show, the Dunedin Craft Beer & Food Festival and an annual Battle of the Bands competition.